lit/lit/.changeset/mighty-suits-protect.md

 '@lit-labs/virtualizer': patch
 ---

-Added an events.js to enable exporting of RangeChangedEvent and VisibilityChangedEvent classes.
+Added an events.js module to enable exporting of RangeChangedEvent and VisibilityChangedEvent classes